Cajun cuisine: Primary favorites

 The backbone of a gumbo is roux, as described above.
 Cajun gumbo typically favors darker roux, often approaching the color of chocolate or coffee beans.
 Since the starches in the flour break down more with longer cooking time, a dark roux has less thickening power than a lighter one.
 While the stovetop method is traditional, flour may also be dry-toasted in an oven for a fat-free roux, or a regular roux may be prepared in a microwave oven for a hands-off method.
 If the roux is for immediate use, the "trinity" may be sauteed in it, which stops the cooking process.

 A classic gumbo is made with chicken and andouille, especially in the colder months, but the ingredients vary according to what is available.
 Seafood gumbos are also very popular in Cajun country.

 Jambalaya—The only certain thing that can be said about jambalaya is that it contains rice, some sort of meat (often chicken, ham, sausage, or a combination), seafood (such as shrimp or crawfish), plus other items that may be available.
 Usually, it will include green peppers, onions, celery, tomatoes and hot chili peppers.
 This is also a great pre-Acadian dish, established by the Spanish in Louisiana.
 Jambalaya may be a tomato-rich New Orleans-style "red" jambalaya of Spanish Creole roots, or a Cajun-style "brown" jambalaya which draws its color and flavor from browned meat and caramelized onions.
 Historically, tomatoes were not as widely available in Acadiana as the area around New Orleans, but in modern times, both styles are popular across the state.
 Brown is the style served at the annual World Jambalaya Festival in Gonzales.

 Rice and gravy—Rice and gravy dishes are a staple of Cajun cuisine and is usually a brown gravy based on pan drippings, which are deglazed and simmered with extra seasonings and served over steamed or boiled rice.

-The dish is traditionally made from cheaper cuts of meat and cooked in a cast-iron pot, typically for an extended time period in order to let the tough cuts of meat become tender.
+The dish is traditionally made from cheaper cuts of meat and cooked in a cast-iron pot, typically for an extended time period to let the tough cuts of meat become tender.
 Beef, pork, chicken or any of a large variety of game meats are used for its preparation.
 Popular local varieties include hamburger steak, smothered rabbit, turkey necks, and chicken fricassee.